d| h| m| s

 The form also includes employee and employer identifying information for identification and record-keeping.

-When people ask What are two important items detailed in your W-2 form?—they’re usually referring to total wages and taxes withheld from pay.
+When people ask what are two important items detailed in your W-2 form, they're usually referring to total wages and taxes withheld from pay.

 Common W-2 Errors and How to Fix Them

-Storing and Accessing Your W-2
+Storing and Accessing W-2s

 Federal law requires employers to retain payroll records for at least three years.
 The Department of Labor developed resources outlining the requirements to help covered employers maintain their compliance with federal wage and hour laws.